A new way of thinking about how much money you'll need in retirement

 Most of us will rely on monthly Social Security payments and whatever we can generate from our savings, since fewer Americans have pensions or other sources of protected lifetime income.
 However, Social Security typically accounts for only up to 40% to 50% of the monthly income retirees need, and that can leave a gap that often requires you to tap into a substantial portion of your savings to make up the difference.
-And with Americans living longer than ever before, many retirees are concerned about making their money last.
+And with Americans living longer than ever before, many retirees are concerned about making their money last, especially with ongoing worries about market volatility, inflation and medical care costs.

 One solution is to think differently about the income you’ll need in retirement.
 Calculating your income on a monthly basis (versus annually or over a longer period) can provide you with a better gauge of what to expect in retirement.